apollo-server-integrations/apollo-server-integration-aws-lambda/README.md

   // ...
   return (result) => {
     // ...
-  }
-}
+  };
+};

-export default startServerAndCreateLambdaHandler(
+export default startServerAndCreateLambdaHandler(server, requestHandler, {
-  server,
-  requestHandler,
-  {
   middleware: [
     // cookieMiddleware will always work here as its signature is
     // tied to the `requestHandler` above
     cookieMiddleware,

     // otherMiddleware will error if the event and result types do
     // not sufficiently overlap, meaning it is your responsibility
     // to keep the event types in sync, but the compiler may help otherMiddleware,
   ],
-  }
-);
+});
 ```

 ## Event Extensions